-I value Hyatt points at at least 1.5 cents per point, so 30,000 Hyatt points is worth $450 to me.
-So that means I’d generally want at least $450 in value for my redemptions.
+I value Hyatt points at least 1.5 cents per point, so 30,000 Hyatt points are worth $450 to me.
+So, that means I’d generally want at least $450 in value for my redemptions.

 I’m more in the middle, but I wouldn’t be attracted to properties that cost below $400 because I would feel like I’m missing out on so much value with my points.
 That doesn’t mean that those are not quality properties, though.

 In some cases, like when you really need a place to stay at, it can make sense to take less value for your points.
-It’s just a good idea to be aware of the range in value that you can get from Hyatt category 7 properties and that’s what this article aims to do.
+It’s just a good idea to be aware of the range in value that you can get from Hyatt category 7 properties since it’s so wide and that’s what this article aims to do.

 United States and Canada

-Rates at this property can be very low offering some of the worst value for your Hyatt points.
+Rates at Hyatt Carmel Highlands can be very low offering some of the worst value for your Hyatt points.